Not an American user?

 - Another change was to Princess Toadstool's letter to Mario after beating World 2.
 Instead of "Kuribo's shoe," she now says "Goomba's shoe."
 Kuribo is the Japanese name for Goomba.

-- As for the credits, the level names were changed to less-creative titles in the new version.
-Basically, all the names were changed to "Something Land".
-The changed names are in parenthesis: Grass Land (Grass Land), Desert Hill (Desert Land), Ocean Side (Water Land), Big Island (Giant Land), The Sky (Sky Land), Iced Land (Ice Land), Pipe Maze (Pipe Land), Castle of Koopa (Dark Land).
+- In the credits, the curtain speed in the opening is slightly higher in the USA release and the world names are different (USA names in parentheses): Grass Land (Grass Land), Desert Hill (Desert Land), Ocean Side (Water Land), Big Island (Giant Land), The Sky (Sky Land), Iced Land (Ice Land), Pipe Maze (Pipe Land), Castle of Kuppa (Dark Land).

 - February 2006 (Issue #200) - #14 on the "Greatest Games of Their Time" list